-Community Boards operates the longest running nonprofit conflict resolution center in the United States.
-We have an excellent reputation for supplying high quality programs in the community for over forty years.
+Community Boards operates the longest-running nonprofit conflict resolution and restorative justice center in the United States.
+We have an excellent reputation for designing and delivering high- quality resources to the public since 1976.

-We offer a range of affordable conflict resolution programs and services to residents, businesses, schools and communities throughout San Francisco.
-Our mediation services are offered in Spanish, Mandarin, Cantonese, and English through our corps of 400+ highly skilled volunteer Community Mediators.
+We offer a range of affordable conflict resolution and restorative justice programs and services to residents, businesses, schools and communities throughout San Francisco.
+Our mediation services are offered in Spanish, Mandarin, Cantonese, and English through our corps of 450+ highly skilled volunteer Community Mediators.
+No one is ever turned away for lack of funds.

 We are a 501(c)(3) tax exempt organization registered as Community Board Program, Inc. (EIN: 94-2382967)